 Natalia Stuyk @nataliastuyk

 If you are not one of Natalia Stuyk’s 31k followers, you need to jump on the bandwagon, and pronto.
-The visual artist creates psychedelic short videos, that have helped to define the overarching esthetic of exhibitions across the country – Power Mouth included.
+The visual artist creates psychedelic short videos, that have helped to define the overarching aesthetic of exhibitions across the country - Power Mouth included.
 Stuyk’s videos offer up a multi-sensory, immersive context that speaks of colour, self-expression and female power through digital art.

 If you haven’t signed up to Pink Parcel yet, it’s time to start enjoying your period!
 Subscribe here and you’ll have everything you need (and want) sent directly to your door.